 Generational dynamics

-• Gen 1 (William L. Menger) establishes the Menger Hotel name as a 19th-century San Antonio hospitality landmark — value the family carried into the next-century coffee business as cultural capital.
+• Gen 1 (William A. Menger) establishes the Menger Hotel name as a 19th-century San Antonio hospitality landmark — value the family carried into the next-century coffee business as cultural capital.
 The hotel is on Alamo Plaza, a few blocks from H&H’s various downtown plant addresses (208 E. Commerce, 1223 W. Commerce, 307 N. Medina, 331 Burnett before the 1932 Delaware Street move).

 • Gen 2 (Catherine Menger + Dr. Rudolph Menger) bridges hospitality money/standing into a physician household on East Commerce Street.
 Dr. R. Menger has no documented direct role in H&H operations but is the patriarch by genealogy.